marisacasillas/chatterlab/Casillas-DevCommComp-Spring2020-Syllabus.md

 **Instructor:** Marisa Casillas (mcasillas@uchicago.edu)

 This course examines the emergence of communicative skills in humans.
 We will discuss the proposed cognitive, developmental, and evolutionary roots of communicative behaviors, with a focus on current gaps in our knowledge and possible pathways forward.
 The course will consider these issues from multiple perspectives including linguistics, psychology, and linguistic anthropology, and will cover a wide range of methods used to analyze communicative cognition.
 It is expected that, by the end of the course, students will able to think and write critically about how human communication and human language are intertwined in both adults and children.
+Intro video [here](https://uchicago.zoom.us/rec/share/3sdHd77TzmZJHYXzsELPW6R9R5_maaa81HMa8_UMykvdc2kD57LnrIaFpaU5x3xV).

 **Course materials:**